rolypolytoy/S1/README.md

 # S1 Desktop SEM

-S1 is an open-source, low-cost, high-performance scanning electron microscope (SEM) project, because why not?
+S1 is an open-source, low-cost, high-performance scanning electron microscope (SEM) project, which doubles as a reasonably accurate e-beam lithography machine, because why not?

 | Metric            | Estimated     | Achieved | Method                  |
 | ----------------- | ---------- | -------- | ----------------------- |